Akola Maharashtra, India Travel Guide

 Exploring Akola on foot or by bicycle has a different perspective of the city.

 Akola has limited dedicated bicycle infrastructure.
-Cycling on main roads can be hazardous due to heavy traffic.
+Cycling on main roads can be hazardous as a result of traffic congestion.

-No-Go Areas: Avoid walking or cycling in areas with heavy, fast-moving traffic, especially during peak hours.
+No-Go Areas: Avoid walking or cycling in areas with a lot of, fast-moving traffic, particularly during rush hour.

 Casual cycling in less traffic-dense areas or within parks is safer than attempting to navigate busy thoroughfares.
-Stick to well-populated and well-lit routes.
+Keep to populated-populated and well-lit routes.

 For travelers with mobility requirements, arranging a private car with a driver is the most practical transportation solution in Akola.